 The human condition is the issue of ‘good and evil’ in human makeup—the issue of why aren’t we humans ideally behaved.
 Since the universally accepted ideals are to be cooperative, loving and selfless, why on earth are we the complete opposite—competitive, aggressive and selfish?
 In fact, why are we so ruthlessly competitive and selfish and brutal that life has become all but unbearable and we’ve nearly destroyed our own planet!?
 I mean, why do we thinking, reasoning, rational, immensely clever, supposedly sensible beings behave so badly and cause so much suffering and devastation?

 The French polymath Blaise Pascal spelt out the full horror of our contradictory nature when he wrote: ‘What a chimera then is man!
 What a novelty [novelty because we have this amazing conscious mind], what a monster, what a chaos, what a contradiction, what a prodigy! [capable of being a] Judge of all things, [yet an] imbecile worm of the earth, repository of truth, a sewer of uncertainty and error, [humans are] the glory and the scum of the universe!’
 (Pensées, 1669).
-William Shakespeare makes a similar observation in Hamlet, writing, ‘What a piece of work is a man! how noble in reason! how infinite in faculty!…in action how like an angel! in apprehension how like a god! the beauty of the world! the paragon of animals!
-And yet, to me, what is this quintessence of dust? man delights not me’ (Hamlet, 1603)!!
+William Shakespeare makes a similar observation in Hamlet, writing, ‘What a piece of work is a man!
+How noble in reason!
+How infinite in faculty!…In action how like an angel!
+In apprehension how like a god!
+The beauty of the world!
+The paragon of animals!
+And yet, to me, what is this quintessence of dust?
+[Brutal and barbaric] Man delights not me’ (Hamlet, 1603)!!

 Yes, half of the human head is this giant association cortex.
 We have this incredible brain that can think and reason.
 We are the most brilliantly clever of creatures, the ones who are, as Pascal and Shakespeare said, ‘like a god’ in our ‘infinite’ ‘faculty’ of ‘reason’ and ‘apprehension’, a glorious ‘angel’-like prodigy capable of being ‘judge of all things’ and a ‘repository of truth’.
 Yet we are also the meanest of creatures, the most vicious, most capable of inflicting pain, cruelty, suffering and degradation—a species that behaves so appallingly we seem to be ‘monsters’, ‘imbecile[s]’, ‘a sewer of uncertainty and error’ and ‘chaos’, ‘this quintessence of dust’, ‘the scum of the universe’!